Hyphen

 Follow-up deployment requests preserve the prior deployment target, including preview deployment context, so requests like "deploy again" can reuse the last confirmed project and environment.

-Agent can detect unused or stale deployment resources, including orphaned containers and expired preview deployment resources.
-Cleanup work is presented through Agent runs so you can review status, output, and any required approvals.
+Agent can detect unused or stale deployment resources created or tracked by Hyphen, including orphaned containers and expired preview deployment resources.
+Deployment resource cleanup work is presented through Agent runs so you can review status, output, and any required approvals.

 From chat, Agent can help with project, short link, and QR code operations.